 This qualification is for all learners aged 14 and above who are capable of reaching the required standards.

-The qualification confirms competence in paediatric first aid.
-For the purposes of paediatric first aid:
+This qualification confirms competence in emergency paediatric first aid.
+For the purposes of emergency paediatric first aid:

 - an infant is defined as being under 12 months of age - a child is defined as between one year and puberty.